ramyardaneshgar/THM-Writeup-DetectionEngineering/README.md

 ### **Objective**

-detect when PowerShell is loaded into non-native host processes (i.e., not `powershell.exe`).
+detect when PowerShell is loaded into non-native host processes (not `powershell.exe`).
 Attackers use this method to blend malicious activity into legitimate processes, making it harder to spot.
 For example, loading PowerShell into `notepad.exe` or `svchost.exe` allows them to execute commands without raising immediate suspicion.

 This tactic falls under the **Execution** category in the **MITRE ATT&CK framework**, specifically **T1059.001: PowerShell**.
 The idea was to identify this behavior early and trigger actionable alerts.